Join the UKTC’s mailing list to be notified about our conferences and events, and new resources.

 Scientists have also been interested in how abuse and neglect impact on the way that children respond to positive or rewarding aspects of their environment.

-The reward system in the brain is what helps us learn about positive aspects of the world around us. it motivates our behavior and guides decision making.
+The reward system in the brain is what helps us learn about positive aspects of the world around us. it motivates our behaviour and guides decision making.

 From the earliest years, our brain is able to learn what is rewarding and how to elicit rewards — a mother’s smile, a cuddle, as well as basic rewards such as food.
 Abuse and neglect create a world where these kind of rewards are inconsistent or even absent.
 Over time scientists believe that this may reduce the brain’s responsiveness to rewards.
 One suggestion is that this may help a child manage the likelihood of constant disappointment as they align their expectations to a world that shows them little care or attention.

 The reward system comprises a range of brain areas, including the brain stem, the striatum, and frontal regions.
 These brain regions use dopamine an important chemical in the brain to communicate when processing reward cues.

 Research shows the children like Jasmine have reduced sensitivity to reward in these regions compared to their peers.
 We believe that this may impact their ability to negotiate and maintain relationships.
 We know the changes in the reward system are also associated with problems learning about new rewards in the environment, including social rewards.
 There may also be an impact on the child’s motivation and their ability to experience pleasure.